Filing for Divorce in Texas?

 If there has been a “material and substantial change” in circumstances, the court may modify or change the child support at any time; in addition to considering numerous other factors, the court will examine whether there are intentional unemployment or underemployment and the proven needs of the child.

-Looking for a Divorce Attorney?
+Looking for a Family Attorney?

 From filing for a divorce and obtaining a fair division of property, to ensuring that your children are supported financially, we are passionate about being your advocate as your family attorney.